There are three basic parts to submitting an application:

 Learn more about each part below.

-A new enrollment is when a provider submits an enrollment application for one of the following reasons:
+A new enrollment is when a provider has never been enrolled, and is enrolling for the first time.

 A re-enrollment is when a provider submits an enrollment application after being disenrolled, terminated, excluded or otherwise removed as a provider; meaning the provider’s or supplier’s billing privileges are terminated.
 The provider will receive the same risk category assignment and go through the same provider screening activities as a newly enrolling provider.